 Interchangeable Tripod Feet

-Personally, I chose to go with the spikes because they are more suitable for the landscapes I tend to shoot in, which are sandy, snowy or to some extent, muddy.
+I chose to go with the spikes because they are more suitable for the sandy, snowy, or, to some extent, muddy landscapes I tend to shoot in.
 The Rock Claws are definitely a more specialized accessory.
-As the name suggests, they provide a little more grip on rock but in my experience, I have found that the standard rubber feet actually provide a very good grip on rock anyway.
+As the name suggests, they provide a little more grip on rock, but in my experience, I have found that the standard rubber feet actually provide a very good grip on rock anyway.

 Quick Column

-A centre column has two purposes: Firstly it allows you to add additional maximum height to a tripod while keeping the folded length smaller than simply buying the taller version of the tripod.
-Secondly, it allows you to quickly modify the height of your camera without needing to alter all three legs.
+Optional center columns are available for Series 2 and Series 3 tripods.
+You need a TVC-model tripod to use one.
+A center column has two purposes: First, it allows you to add additional maximum height to a tripod while keeping the folded length smaller than simply buying the taller version of the tripod.
+Second, it allows you to quickly modify the height of your camera without needing to alter all three legs.

-In general, I would not recommend buying one of these columns to use it all the time.
-The aluminium centre column adds weight to your nice carbon tripod, and instability, particularly in windy conditions.
-Buy the tripod size that you need for your height, and only consider the optional column for certain uses such as indoor product and portrait photography where the speed of height adjustment is useful, and the negatives of a centre column have little impact.
+I would not recommend buying one of these columns if you plan to use it constantly.
+The aluminum center column adds weight to your nice carbon tripod and instability, particularly in windy conditions.
+Buy the tripod size you need for your height, and only consider the optional column for particular uses such as indoor products and portrait photography where the speed of height adjustment is useful and the negatives of a center column are less apparent.

 RRS Tripod Bags

-Really Right Stuff makes tripod bags in five different sizes to suit their entire range of tripods and monopods: Compact, small, medium, large, extra-large.
+Really Right Stuff makes tripod bags in five different sizes to suit their entire range of tripods and monopods: Compact, small, medium, large, and extra-large.
 Prices range from $50 to $95, which is right on par with other similar products from brands such as Manfrotto.
-NOTE: All of my RRS tripod bags seen in these photos were purchased many years ago and have the old RRS logo on them.
-All newly purchase bags will have the new RRS logo on them which looks even nicer.
+NOTE: All of my RRS tripod bags seen in these photos were purchased many years ago and have the old RRS logo.
+All newly purchased bags will have the new RRS logo on them, which looks even nicer.

-The bags look great and provide more than adequate protection for your expensive investment.
-I typically use mine to protect my tripod when it’s loose in the trunk of my car, and when I’m packing it into a duffle bag for air travel.
+The bags look great and provide great protection for your expensive investment.
+I typically use mine to protect my tripod when it is loose in the trunk of my car or when I’m packing it into a duffle bag for air travel.
 The top lid of the bag is reinforced to be harder than the rest of the bag and provide added protection for your tripod head.
-The rest of the bag is made of padded ballistic nylon, so it’s tough, but also flexible.
+The rest of the bag is made of padded ballistic nylon.

-Inside the lid, the medium, large and extra-large versions of the bag have a mesh pocket that is designed to hold the accessory feet or any tripod tools that you might want to have to hand.
-Over many years of use, I have found that this mesh pocket will eventually get damaged by the clamp on top of your ball head.
-I like the idea of having a pocket there in the lid, but I wish that they would update it to be made from regular ballistic nylon instead of mesh.
+Inside the lid, the medium, large, and extra-large versions of the bag have a mesh pocket designed to hold the accessory feet or any tripod tools you might want to have on hand.
+Over many years of use, I have found that the clamp on top of your ball head eventually damages this mesh pocket.
+I like the idea of having a pocket in the lid, but I wish that they would update it to be made from regular ballistic nylon instead of mesh.

 On the outside of the bag, you will find another zippered pocket with a flat profile and a slot for a business card or some other form of identification.
-This zippered pocket doesn’t have a lot of room, but it can hold the accessory foot spikes and a few hex (Allen) wrenches or the very useful RRS MTX multi-tool.
+This zippered pocket doesn’t have a lot of room, but it can hold the accessory foot spikes and a few hex wrenches.

 RRS Tripod Strap System (QD)

-For a while, RRS has been integrating a quick-release standard into their camera and lens plates called the QD (Quick Detach) system.
-This system is borrowed from the firearms industry where it turns out people like quickly detaching guns from straps just as much as photographers like detaching straps from cameras.
+RRS has been integrating a quick-release standard into their camera and lens plates called the QD (Quick Detach) system for a while.
+This system is borrowed from the firearms industry, where it turns out people like quickly detaching guns from straps just as much as photographers like detaching straps from cameras.
 Who knew?!
 The system is catching on in the photo world.

-Really Right Stuff doesn’t make their own straps, but they are reselling the straps made by firearms manufacturer, Magpul.
-You can also find this brand via Amazon and their own online store.
-There is nothing special about the versions which RRS sell, they are identical to versions sold directly by Magpul.
+Really Right Stuff doesn’t make its own straps, but it resells the straps made by firearms manufacturer Magpul.
+You can also find this brand via Amazon and its own online store.
+The versions RRS sells are identical to those sold directly by Magpul (see my review).

-To use these quick-release straps with an RRS tripod, you have to purchase an RRS Strap Set which consists of a collar that goes around one of the tripod legs, and a small cup that screws to the apex of the tripod.
+To use these quick-release straps with an RRS tripod, you have to purchase an RRS Strap Set, which consists of a collar that goes around one of the tripod legs and a small cup that screws to the apex of the tripod.
 Both the collar and cup feature a QD-compatible connection.
-With both parts installed you can use any strap that has QD connectors on both ends to create a 2-point tripod harness.
+With both parts installed, you can use any strap with QD connectors on both ends to create a 2-point tripod harness.

-IMPORTANT: The collar size is different depending on which series of tripods you are using.
-There are also differences in the design of the cup, depending on whether you have an Mk I or Mk II tripod.
+IMPORTANT: The collar size differs depending on which series of tripods you use.
+There are also differences in the cup’s design, depending on whether you have an Mk I or Mk II tripod.
 Cups and collars are usually sold together as a pair.
-Make sure you order the correct one for your tripod series (1, 2, 3, 4) and Mark (1 or 2).
+Ensure you order the correct one for your tripod series (1, 2, 3, 4) and Mark (1 or 2).
 The ones in the photos are on my TFC-24L Mk2.
-So, of course, I ordered my strap set for a Series-2 Mk2 tripod.

 Using the same QD strap with your camera

-What’s great about the Magpul straps is that they can be converted from 2-point to single point attachment.
-This means you can buy one strap to use for your tripod, and use that same strap as a single point attachment on your camera.
-If I’m carrying my tripod over my shoulder with the strap, my camera is always in a bag and therefore doesn’t need the strap at the same time.
-Note that the BlackRapid Sport-X QD is great for cameras, but because it’s only a single point sling, you can’t use it with the RRS tripod strap system.
+What’s great about the Magpul straps is that they can be converted from 2-point to single-point attachment.
+This means you can buy one strap for your tripod and use that same strap as a single-point attachment on your camera.
+If I’m carrying my tripod over my shoulder with the strap, my camera is always in a bag and, therefore, doesn’t need the strap at the same time.

-If you have a spare camera strap lying around that you already love, you can also buy a pair of QD swivel adapters from B&H or Amazon and simply put them on your existing strap to convert it for use with the RRS tripod strap set.
-I’d bet any photographer has at least one spare strap lying around, so this might be a good option for those that cleaned out their bank account buying their dream tripod 🙂
+If you have a spare camera strap that you already love, you can also buy a pair of QD swivel adapters from B&H or Amazon and put them on your existing strap to convert it for use with the RRS tripod strap set.
+I’d bet any photographer has at least one spare strap lying around, so this might be a good option for those who cleaned out their bank account buying their dream tripod 🙂

-A leveling head is a tripod accessory that allows you to quickly level the top platform of the tripod without having to make tiny adjustments to each leg.
-Simply get the legs roughly in the right place, then loosen the leveling head and use the built-in bubble level to create a perfectly level platform.
-This is necessary when shooting stitched panoramic images so that your horizon remains level, and it’s also necessary for video shooting so that panning motions maintain a level horizon and don’t drift upwards or downwards.
+A leveling base, sometimes called a leveling head, is a tripod accessory that allows you to quickly level the tripod’s top platform without making tiny adjustments to each leg.
+Get the legs roughly in the right place, then loosen the leveling head and use the built-in bubble level to create a perfectly level platform.
+This is necessary when shooting stitched panoramic images so that your horizon remains level, and it’s also essential for video shooting so that panning motions maintain a level horizon and don’t drift upwards or downwards.

 Video Bowl